Catacola/hue-sync/README.md

 - User can control overall/maximum brighness of lights
 - ✅ App can push along hue, sat, bri, on/off commands
 - Open Q: Should patterns be run locally or treated just like any other command and we just spam them down?
+  - Answer: run locally

 ## Controller
 - ✅ Can push commands to a websox multiplexer
 - ✅ Can select color
   - Either from palette or from a colorwheel
 - Can run basic patterns like a rainbow fade, a hue wave, cycle through a palette, etc.
+  - ✅ Can build a generic step/fade pattern with up to 6 colors

 # Dev Stuff